Local Area Information

 The village is very quiet, with a good shop, nice friendly bistro (not open every day and you need to book), hairdresser, and a pub.
 There are nearby farm shops and lots of walks.
 Herefordshire is spoiled for excellent inexpensive restaurants, and you can choose from privately catered farmhouse dining to gourmet starred restaurants.
 Many are in out of the way spots so ask for the latest recommendations.
 The village pub and the Pandy in Dorstone (next village up the valley) are both found to be excellent by our guests.

 The regular but infrequent Hereford-Brecon bus stops at both ends of the village, though you really need a car.
-The timetable can be found at Traveline Cymru.
 In case of emergencies the village garage is always helpful and used to farmers who need the tractor fixing by the day before yesterday.
 The nearest train station is in Hereford, about 12 miles.

 Herefordshire's beautiful Golden Valley is one of the few largely unspoiled rural areas remaining in England.
 Some of our guests have been startled by the number of stars you can see at night: light pollution is amongst the lowest in the country.
 In most places nobody will mind where you walk as long as you or your dogs don't disturb the livestock.
 Other areas include the Cat's Back, the Black Mountains, Offa's Dyke, and at 45 - 60 minutes drive, the Brecon Beacons.